What is Due to Account?

 - The due to account will show a credit balance as it is a liability account.
-When an invoice for a purchase is received, due to account will be credited, and another account will be debited.
+When an invoice for a purchase is received, the due to account will be credited, and an expense or asset account will be debited.

 Due to Account vs. Due from Account

-The two are essentially opposites in nature.
+The two are essentially opposites.
 Due to account is the money an organization owes to others, whereas due from account is the money the organization is owed.
-When a credit transaction occurs, one organization will record an entry to accounts payable, and another will record an entry to accounts receivable.
+When a credit transaction occurs, the buying organization will record an entry to accounts payable, and the selling organization will record an entry to accounts receivable.

 Understanding the Accounting Point of View

-An accounting statement is a document that helps a business record all its transactions in an orderly manner.
+A trial balance is a document that helps a business record all its transactions in an orderly manner.
+It is used to prepare financial statements.
 Liability accounts are accounts that show the amount of money that is owed by the business.
-The accounting statement also includes the general ledger, which specifies all the financial accounts of a business.
+The trial balance rolls up the information from the general ledger, which includes all the financial accounts of a business.
 The ledger is divided into two columns; debit and credit.
 The two columns show the due to and due from accounts.

 The due to account will show a credit balance as it is a liability account.
-When an invoice for a purchase is received, due to account will be credited, and another account will be debited.
-Once the payment is made, due to account will be debited, and cash will be credited.
-The credit balance in the account will be equal to the number of invoices recorded but are yet to be paid.
+When an invoice for a purchase is received, the due to account will be credited, and another account will be debited.
+Once the payment is made, the due to account will be debited, and cash will be credited.
+The credit balance in the account will be the sum total of invoices recorded but are yet to be paid.